-There are two ``green valleys'' along the MW disk and its cosmic history.
-The first ``green valley'' is the outer regions of the disk (i.e. $R>12$ kpc) which suffered a relatively low incidence of lethal events during the first 6 Gyrs of the Galaxy evolution.
-This region, however, has the lowest TP surface density.
-Starting around 6 Gyrs ago, owing to their energetics, long GRBs became the dominant lethal sources for life within the MW, with an increasing number of lethal events towards the Galaxy periphery (red-to-orange contours in Fig. 1).
-This is due to the increased conversion rate of relatively low metal polluted gas into massive stars in the outer regions of the MW.
-Such global trend determined the formation of an increasingly larger, safer region of the MW located at intermediate galactocentric distances $R\in(2-8)$ kpc.
-In this second ``green valleys'' the main contribution of lethal events is still due to LGRBs but the increase of the metallicity due to the intense star formation suppresses the incidence of LGRBs.
-The higher density of TPs in this region makes it the most favourable region of the Galaxy for the development and resilience of life to ozone depletion induced by transient astrophysical events over the last 4 Gyrs.
-In general, the early stages of the MW evolution (from its formation up to 6 billion years ago) witnessed extremely bad conditions for life development due the presence of lethal events over almost all the Galactic disk ($R<10-12$ kpc) where TPs are present in a considerable number.
+There are two so-called green valleys within the MW disk and its cosmic history.
+The first is in the outer regions of the disk (i.e., $R>12$ kpc) that experienced a relatively low incidence of lethal events during the first 6 Gyr of Galaxy evolution.
+This region has the lowest TP surface density, however.
+Starting about 6 Gyr ago, LGRBs became the dominant lethal sources for life within the MW because of their energetics, with an increasing number of lethal events toward the Galaxy periphery (red to orange contours in Fig. \ref{long}).
+This is due to the increased conversion rate of gas relatively little polluted by metal into massive stars in the outer regions of the MW.
+This global trend determined the formation of an increasingly larger, safer region of the MW located at intermediate galactocentric distances $R\in(2-8)$ kpc.
+In this second green valley, the main contribution of lethal events is still due to LGRBs, but the increase in metallicity due to the intense star formation suppresses the incidence of LGRBs.
+The higher density of TPs in this region makes it the most favorable region in the Galaxy for the development and resilience of life to ozone depletion induced by transient astrophysical events in the last 4 Gyr.
+In general, the early stages of the MW evolution (from its formation until 6 billion years ago) witnessed extremely poor conditions for life development because lethal events occurred throughout almost the entire Galactic disk ($R<10-12$ kpc), in which TPs are present in a considerable number.

 Although it is not clear how many mass extinctions can prevent the habitability of a planet, based on what happened to Earth, we consider that one lethal event within 500 Myr at most is a conservative tolerable rate of lethal events for life as we know it to survive.
 The number of terrestrial potentially habitable planets orbiting M and FGK stars as a function of Galactocentric distance and cosmic time is shown in fig.~\ref{MTPS} and fig.~\ref{FGKTPS}, respectively.
 We first calculated the probability of having fewer than two life-threatening events in 500 Myr as a Poisson distribution, with mean the number of lethal events/500 Myr shown in Fig \ref{total}, and then multiplied by the number of TPs around M and FGK stars, obtained by integrating the planet surface density in annuli of constant width $=1$ pc.